0xSobky/HackVault/README.md

 Ideally, it'd be continually updated with new interesting stuff over time.

 ## Interesting?
-If you find the stuff in this repo interesting and would like to see more research of the kind, you may consider passing some bitcoin dust to this address `12FyKqVqVxpFDSr6puHbDMyiNKtR7cQwDb`.
+If you find the stuff in this repo pretty interesting and would like to see more research of the kind, you may consider passing some bitcoin dust to this address `12FyKqVqVxpFDSr6puHbDMyiNKtR7cQwDb`.